Attendance - why it matters!

 - Any other reason why your child may not be in school.

-Please leave a message on the voicemail for Mrs Kouser, the Attendance Officer, stating your name and contact number plus your child’s name, form and reason.
-Mrs Kouser will get back to you if necessary.
+Please leave a message on the voicemail for the Attendance Team stating your name and contact number plus your child’s name, form and reason.
+The Attendance Team will get back to you if necessary.

 Please note that the school day starts at 08.40am.
 In accordance with Lancashire County Council guidelines, children who arrive in school after 08.40am without a genuine reason* will be marked as ‘late’ in the register and will receive a break detention that day.